yahoohung/react-zustand-form/README.md

 * 🚦 Uncontrolled (user-first) or controlled — you choose for each field
 * ⚡ Merges server updates; only changes the DOM when safe
-* 🧩 Zustand-powered store with fine selectors
+* 🧩 Sweet-store powered selectors with fine-grained equality checks
 * 🛡️ Safe path tools and async-safe resolver
 * 🧪 Easy to test; PRs welcome